gabrielelana/vim-markdown/README.md

 # Vim Github Markdown Support
 ...
-This i not ready by any means to be used, stay tuned :-)
+This is not ready by any means to be used, stay tuned :-)

 # Why?